-If you’re looking at this class, you have a desire to learn more about how photography works and to MAKE better images rather than relying on your camera to “know what you want” and do everything for you.
-Our Digital Basics classes will provide the solid foundation you need to take control of the camera and begin crafting images with intention.
+If you’re looking at this page, you have a desire to learn more about how photography works and to MAKE better images rather than relying on your camera to “know what you want” and do everything for you.
+It’s our mission to make sure you really understand the technical side of photography so you can be creative without getting stuck.
+Our digital photography classes will provide the solid foundation you need to take control of the camera and begin crafting images with intention.

 Class 2 | Measuring Light & Taking Control

 Before you can make any decisions about how much light to let into the camera, you need to know exactly how much light you actually have available to you.
 For this you need to understand metering, which is simply measuring the light.
 Most cameras have light meters built-in, but there are several ways to measure the light and different methods work better for different situations.
 Learn all about the differences between reflective metering and incident metering, using external hand-held meters, and the various spot, average, and matrix metering modes in your camera.
 Also learn how to use the camera’s intelligent automatic functions while still maintaining manual control over your pictures!

 Class 3 | All About Time & Movement

 Shutter speed affects the brightness of your exposures but it also affects the visual style of your image by altering the way that time is recorded.
 This session is all about learning how shutter speed can be used creatively to freeze a moment in time or to convey a sense of energy and movement in an image.
 We’ll talk about minimum shutter speeds, long exposures, blurring waterfalls, freezing the action, light painting, when to use a tripod and what kind to buy, and more.

 Class 4 | Controlling Blur & Mastering Focus